ethereum/ethereum-org/views/content/token.md

     }

     function sell(uint amount) returns (uint revenue){
         require(balanceOf[msg.sender] >= amount);         // checks if the sender has enough to sell balanceOf[this] += amount;                        // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                  // subtracts the amount from seller's balance revenue = amount * sellPrice;
-        if (!msg.sender.send(revenue)) {                  // sends ether to the seller: it's important throw;                                        // to do this last to prevent recursion attacks } else {
+        require(msg.sender.send(revenue));                // sends ether to the seller: it's important to do this last to prevent recursion attacks
         Transfer(msg.sender, this, amount);               // executes an event reflecting on the change return revenue;                                   // ends function and returns }
-    }